Fairfax Falcons Paralympic Sports Team

 Eligibility

 Individuals aged 4-22 who have not graduated high school, and who have an irreversible lower extremity disability, such as paralysis, amputation, radiological evidence of limb shortening, spina bifida, a spinal cord injury, or cerebral palsy may participate.
-All players must be able to push a manual wheelchair unassisted. ** Not all players use wheelchairs for everyday use. **
+All players must be able to push a manual wheelchair unassisted.

 Levels of Play